Last modified: Oct. 20, 2008

 # strings /usr/local/sbin/syslog-ng | grep syslog-ng.conf

--f , --cfgfile= Set config file name, default=/etc/syslog-ng/syslog-ng.conf
+-f <fname>, --cfgfile=<fname> Set config file name, default=/etc/syslog-ng.conf

-You can now create your own syslog-ng.conf file if you like.
-You can use the
+You can create your own configuration file.
+You can use the following for your source.

 source local { internal(); pipe("/dev/klog" log_prefix("kernel: ")); unix-dgram("/dev/log"); };

-# pkg_info -L syslog-ng | grep syslog-ng.conf
+# pkg_info -L syslog-ng-* | grep syslog-ng.conf

 /usr/local/man/man5/syslog-ng.conf.5